-A. To dispose of PCB waste complete the Chemical and Hazardous Waste Disposal Form.
+A. To dispose of PCB waste, complete the Chemical and Hazardous Waste Disposal Form.
 Instructions are provided.

-Note: Facilities and Service Employees - Light Ballasts containing PCBs are collected at Facilities Management in the small fenced-in shed beside the gas pump as well as some sites have containers specifically setup for PCB Ballast waste.
+Note: Facilities and Service Employees - Light Ballasts containing PCBs are collected at Facilities Management in the small fenced-in shed beside the gas pump as well as some sites have containers specifically setup for PCB ballast waste.
 If PCB oils and other devices are encountered, a waste disposal form is required to have the waste removed.

-- B. Upon receiving the request form, EHS will schedule a pickup of the PCB waste and move it to a central accumulation area. - C. Incorrectly labeled containers may not be accepted for disposal, without additional information. - D. Container must always be securely closed to prevent any leaks during handling. - E. During pickup, containers may not be removed if above conditions are not met or additional hazards exist. - F. All offsite shipments to appropriate Disposal Facilities shall be managed by EHS.
+- B. Upon receiving the request form, EHS will schedule a pickup of the PCB waste. - C. Incorrectly labeled containers may not be accepted for disposal without additional information. - D. Container must always be securely closed to prevent any leaks during handling. - E. During pickup, containers may not be removed if above conditions are not met or additional hazards exist. - F. All off-site shipments to appropriate disposal facilities shall be managed by EHS.